gruntjs-updater/grunt-class-id-minifier/README.md

 ### Options

-#### options.scssMapFile
-Type: `String`
-Required.

-A string value that is path of generated scss map file.

 #### options.jsMapFile
 Type: `String`
 Required.

 A string value that is path of generated js map file.

-#### options.scssDevMapFile
-Type: `String`
-Required.

-A string value that is path of generated scss dev map file.

 #### options.jsDevMapFile
 Type: `String`